minimo-io/minimo-11ty/README.md

 # ToDo

+-   Create a sitemap like the one I created for Betizen.org
 -   Rebuild the "Diccionario del Lunfardo" in Alpine.js or Svelte.
 -   Add micro-apps like the Nostr Followback at /work and homepage (also Diccionario del Lunfardo)
 -   For hard-work appticles or microapps have a different footer where i kindly ask for tips!